 In sales, these two processes are combined to form a strong pipeline of potential customers for your business.
 Prospecting is the first step in your overall sales strategy, but it's not enough by itself—you need to research your prospects before you can close them.

-You can use lead bots and social media outreach activities to search for ideal leads.
+You can use a Leadbot and social media outreach activities to search for ideal leads.

 In the research process you can use the following questions to dig deeper into your lead psyche:

-- What your potential customer wants and how they want it?
+- What your potential customer wants and how do they want it?